krischik/SteemRubyTutorial/Documents/Part-6.md

 -----

-Since the implementations for steem-api and radiator are almost identical I explain the rest of the functionality in the radiator part.
+Since the implementations for steem-api and radiator are almost identical The rest of the functionality is explained in the radiator part.

 **Hint:** Follow this link to Github for the complete script with comments and syntax highlighting: [Steem-Dump-Balances.rb](https://github.com/krischik/SteemRubyTutorial/blob/master/Scripts/Steem-Dump-Balances.rb).